-In the summer, I add enough water to turn this thick sauce into a deliciously refreshing chilled soup.
+This delicious tzatziki sauce is so easy to make!
+It takes 15 minutes to prepare, and then you chill it for an hour.
+In the summer, I add enough water to turn the thick sauce into a deliciously refreshing chilled soup.

 Ingredients

-Extra virgin olive oil: This is one recipe where I insist on using the best, highest-quality, extra-virgin olive oil.
-It's delicious, and it will make a big difference.
+- Extra virgin olive oil: This is one recipe where I insist on using the best, highest-quality, extra-virgin olive oil.

-Kosher salt and white pepper: If using fine salt, you should reduce the amount you use, or the dish could end up too salty.
-And if you don't have white pepper, it's fine to use black - just realize that the black dots will be visible on the white sauce.
+- Kosher salt and white pepper: If you don't have white pepper, it's fine to use black.
+However, the black dots will be visible on the white sauce.

-Minced garlic: It's better to mince it by yourself rather than use jarred minced garlic.
+- Minced garlic: It's better to mince it yourself than use jarred minced garlic.

-Chopped fresh dill: If you don't like dill, you can simply omit it.
-But if you do like it, please use it - it adds great flavor.
+- Chopped fresh dill: If you don't like dill, you can omit it.

 Instructions

-Making tzatziki sauce is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this sauce:

 You start by whisking together the yogurt, olive oil, lemon juice, salt, and pepper.

 Refrigerate to allow the flavors to meld.
-That's it!
+Remix and serve.

 Yes.
 I use white pepper to avoid the appearance of black dots in the white sauce.
 But if you don't have white pepper, it's OK to use a small amount of black pepper.